 For years, yoga was seen as this spiritual thing that hippies did.
 But thanks to Instagram, yoga has gone mainstream and slowly people are unlocking the many benefits of this ancient practice.
 While its roots can be traced back to ancient India, its benefits can be felt in the Western world today.
 Many of those who do yoga regularly are impossibly strong (e.g., they can hold poses like handstands with ease), and the body shape of a yogi is often long and lean.
 But beyond the aesthetics, yoga can calm the mind (buh-bye, anxiety) and aid digestion.
 It can increase flexibility and even help reduce the symptoms of a migraine.
 Here at Byrdie HQ, we're pretty obsessed with yoga, and while we've discussed what it is, the different types of yoga and the best poses for beginners, we thought we'd explore its wonderful and often unexpected health benefits.

 If you're prone to migraines, then taking up yoga could help.
-One study found that people prone to migraines who did an hour of yoga five times per week had significant reductions in monthly headache frequency, average pain intensity and headache-related disability.
+One study found that people prone to migraines who did an hour of yoga five times per week (in addition to conventional care, which includes medicine in some cases) had significant reductions in monthly headache frequency, average pain intensity, and headache-related disability.
 When regularly attending yoga classes, headaches had "little to no impact on [the] patient's life," the study's researchers found.
 Exercise is often recommended for migraine sufferers, but for some, aerobic exercise can be a trigger.
 It would appear that the link between the mind and body along with yoga's slower movements and holds prevented (or tempered) migraine symptoms.

 Increased Strength and Flexibility